ganelson/intest/README.md

 with its own repository: [ganelson/inweb](https://github.com/ganelson/inweb).
 * Clone Intest as "work/intest".
 * Change the current directory to "work".
-* Run "bash scripts/first.sh" (or whatever shell you prefer: it need not be bash).
+* Run "bash intest/scripts/first.sh" (or whatever shell you prefer: it need not be bash).
 This should create a suitable makefile, and then make Intest.
-For any future builds, you can simply type "make".
+For any future builds, it is enough to "make -f intest/intest.mk".
-* For a simple test, try e.g. "intest/Tangled/intest -help".
+* For a simple test, try "intest/Tangled/intest -help".